paezha/University-AI-Panel/README.md

 proportion compared to the benefits the practice might offer.
 A vigilant instructor will be aware of learning difficulties among their students (but not if the students are an ocean of anonymous faces).
-But were the process to become automated, who would decide that an intervention is needed, and who qualified for it?
+But were the process to become automated, who would decide when an intervention was warranted, and who qualified for it?
 Would the intervention be offered to everyone flagged by the system, including the false positives?
 And, could those denied an intervention complain?
-Importantly, who will fund any intervention?
-And who will deliver it?
+Importantly, who would fund any intervention?
+And who would deliver it?
 Another AI?

 <!--
 - AI-powered systems can provide smart tutoring.